meetecho/imquic/examples/README.md

 	./examples/imquic-roq-server -q -p 9000 -c ../localhost.crt -k ../localhost.key -s ../key_log.log

+Since no other parameter is provided, the default behaviour is just to print some detail about incoming packets.
+To not show such information, the `-Z` or `--quiet` flag can be passed.
+The RoQ server can also be configured to echo packets back to the client via `-e` or `--echo`.
+This launches the same RoQ server as before, but in quiet (`-Z`) and echo (`-e`) mode and on WebTransport too (`-w`):

+	./examples/imquic-roq-server -w -q -p 9000 -Z -e -c ../localhost.crt -k ../localhost.key -s ../key_log.log

-This launches the RoQ client to connect to that server, waiting for audio RTP packets on port `15002` (whose flow ID on RoQ will be `0`) and for video RTP packets on port `15004` (whose flow ID on RoQ will be `1`), and using a separate `STREAM` for each RTP packet:
+This instead launches the RoQ client to connect to that server (whether in echo mode or not), waiting for audio RTP packets on port `15002` (whose flow ID on RoQ will be `0`) and for video RTP packets on port `15004` (whose flow ID on RoQ will be `1`), and using a separate `STREAM` for each RTP packet:

 	./examples/imquic-roq-client -q -a 15002 -A 0 -v 15004 -V 1 -r 127.0.0.1 -R 9000 -m streams